UMWA Hall of Presidents

 Phil Penna was the third UMWA president.
 He served from 1895-1896.

 Michael Ratchford, the fourth UMWA president, served from 1897-1898.
 Under his leadership, UMWA membership expanded rapidly.
-It was also under his leadership that the UMWA first won the eight-hour day on April 1, 1898.
-He resigned his UMWA office to accept an appointment to the United Sates Industrial Commission from President William McKinley.
+Under his leadership the UMWA had its first successful nationwide strike in 1897.
+He resigned his UMWA office to accept an appointment to the United States Industrial Commission from President William McKinley.

 John Mitchell was the fifth UMWA president, but was the first to attain legendary status.
 He also was the first UMWA president to serve an extended term, retaining the position from 1898-1907.
 Mitchell was primarily responsible for the spread of the UMWA across the coal fields of the United States and Canada.
 He led the miners to a great victory in the Great Anthracite strike of 1902.
 Mitchell is still revered by UMWA members.
 He is honored each year on October 29 by UMWA members who celebrate Mitchell Day with parades, picnics and public gatherings.